hukevinxiaochen/dplyr/README.md

   `git pull` or `npm run build`.

 - The server on which we wish to run this has `node` installed.
+  - The user is running this app has access to the version of `node`, `npm`, etc. that you want to be using.
+Try `sudo -u <app-user> which node` to find out.
 - The user who will run this server process has permissions to run commands in whatever the target directories are.
 - The server is allowing TCP connections on the `custom_port`